ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 Chances are, if you are using these programs, it’s because you are doing an electrochemical etching project.
 So, if you're doing this project after me (after 2024/25), here are some parameters I found successful:

-* **For Nickel Constant Voltage:** - 0.5 M HCl, 4V, 0.5 amps, with a threshold of 0.09 amps.
+* **For Nickel Constant Voltage:** I spent the most time here: 0.5 M HCl, 4V, 0.5 amps, with a threshold of 0.09 amps.
 With these parameters, I achieved a sub-100nm radius of curvature.

-* **For Nickel Constant Current:** - 0.5 M HCl, 12V, 0.1 amps, with a Voltage limit of 6 Volts.
+* **For Nickel Constant Current:** Less time was spent on this, 0.5 M HCl, 12V, 0.1 amps, with a Voltage limit of 6 Volts.

 * **For Tungsten Constant Voltage:** Less time was spent on this, but here are the parameters - 2 M NaOH, 9V, 1 amp with a threshold of 0.032 amps.
 With these parameters, I achieved a sub-100nm radius of curvature.